Reno Solar: its Backstory & How to Use it to Your Advantage

 The Future of Residential Solar in the Sunny City of Reno

 Nevada’s new state requirements for clean energy make it safe to say that future solar customers have nothing to worry about.
-Although competition will continue their efforts to stomp out worthy opponents, the public voice will always prevail.
+Although competition will continue, the public voice will always prevail against efforts to stomp out worthy opponents.